-The Mayor is Chair of Council and Markham's Chief Executive Officer, providing leadership to Council, promoting the City, supporting public engagement in municipal activities, representing the City to its stakeholders, and driving activities that enhance economic, social and environmental well-being.

-Members of Council participate in Standing Committee and Council meetings remotely, or in person at the Council Chamber.
-Deputations can be submitted by email, or be made live by video or teleconference, or in person.
+The Mayor serves as the Chair of Council and holds the position of Markham's Chief Executive Officer.
+In this capacity, the Mayor provides leadership to Council, advocates for the City, fosters public engagement in municipal activities, represents the City to its stakeholders and drives initiatives that enhance the economic. social and environmental well-being of Markham.
+Members of Council actively participate in Standing Committee and Council meetings, attending either in person at the Council Chamber or remotely.
+Individuals have the option to make a deputation to Council or Committee via email, in person, or through platforms such as Zoom and the telephone.